 Julie M. Goolsby, M.A., received her Master's degree in women's studies from Georgia State University.

-Two-thirds of Americans experience at least one gastrointestinal symptom, like bloating, diarrhea, heartburn, or constipation, in any given week, according to the National GI Survey.
+If you've experienced bloating and digestion issues, you're absolutely not alone.
+In fact, two-thirds of Americans experience at least one gastrointestinal symptom, like bloating, diarrhea, heartburn, or constipation, in any given week, according to the National GI Survey.
 And many are dealing with multiple symptoms.